AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 ## Story Prompt

 I am running a D&D campaign with my adult friends.
-Create a storybook using the below character descriptions and session notes.
+Using a fantasy comic art style, create a storybook using the below information.
 Pay close attention to the characters' appearances.

 ### Setting

 Critical Role's Exandria, on the continent of Marquet.
-The characters begin in the oasis city of Ank'Harel in the center of the Rumedan Desert, and travel vi
+The characters begin in the oasis city of Ank'Harel in the center of the Rumedan Desert, and end up in Shamal, a coastal city on the north eastern side of the continent.

 ### Characters